Traveling to Thailand during Covid-19: What you need to know before you go

 What are the restrictions?

-The STV, introduced in October 2020, allows for 90-day stays, and can be renewed twice.
-Having initially been offered to travelers from 'low risk countries', it is now available to travelers from all countries worldwide.
-You must apply for an STV via the Thai consulate or embassy in your own country, along with a Certificate of Entry (COE).
-You must also provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.
+All travelers must provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.

-A PCR test must be taken on arrival, after which all travelers must quarantine for 14 days at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
+Another PCR test must be taken on arrival, after which all travelers (with the exception of fully vaccinated travelers flying to Phuket or Koh Samui) must quarantine at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
 This can include luxury hotels, some of which have developed quarantine packages.

-A full list of participating hotels and resorts, along with package rates, can be found here: asq.locanation.com
+A full list of participating hotels and resorts, along with package rates, can be found here: asq.locanation.com.

+As noted, on July 1, Phuket reopened to vaccinated travelers from low- and medium-risk destinations without quarantine restrictions.
+However, visitors need to stay in a SHA+ accredited hotel on the island for 14 days before they are allowed to travel elsewhere in the country.

+Phuket visitors need to apply for a Certificate of Entry.
+They will also need to provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000, a negative PCR test taken within 72 hours of departure and a certificate of vaccination against Covid-19 with an approved vaccine administered no less than 14 days before their travel date.

 What's the Covid situation?

-For months, Thailand reported few locally transmitted Covid cases thanks to strict quarantine on arrival rules.
+For months, Thailand reported few locally transmitted Covid-19 cases thanks to strict quarantine on arrival rules.

-However, a spike in cases in December following an outbreak at a shrimp market in Samut Sakhon, a province southwest of Bangkok, has led the government to reintroduce various measures aimed at containing the virus.
-These restrictions have since been eased in some areas, including Bangkok, as case numbers have dropped.

-Bars in Bangkok remain closed, while restaurants have had their operating hours shortened and are forbidden from serving alcohol.
+However, the country continues to battle its third and worst wave of infections, which emerged from outbreak clusters in several Bangkok nightclubs in early April.

+At the moment, the country is reporting more than 20,000 new cases per day on average, with the majority of cases in Bangkok and its surrounding provinces.

 What can visitors expect?

+Officials have banned domestic travelers from entering Phuket until the end of August in an effort to halt the spread of Covid-19, with the exception of those who have a scheduled international flight.

+Entertainment venues -- including bars and nightclubs -- throughout most of the country have been ordered to close.

-Masks are mandated at all times in public, both indoors and out, while temperature checks are the norm.
+Masks are worn at all times in public, both indoors and out, while temperature checks are the norm.
+Those who do not wear masks face fines.

-Due to the recent outbreak, multiple provinces have ordered various facilities such as bars to close.
-Restaurants in most places remain open, but have had their operating hours shortened and are forbidden from serving alcohol.

-Most beaches and national parks remain open, though some have imposed restrictions.
+Areas within driving distance of Bangkok have been able to benefit from domestic tourists prior to the latest restrictions, but other normally popular destinations such as Phuket and Koh Samui haven't been as fortunate.

+Visitors to these destinations will find empty beaches and heavily discounted accommodation options.

 Useful links

-Note: Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on August 19.